Welcome to worship.

 Thanks for joining us for online worship.
 Below you'll find the link for the Facebook livestream (you can worship without creating a Facebook account), an online attendance registration, and the bulletin for this Sunday's worship service.

-November 2, 2025 – The Feast of All Saints (transferred)
+November 30, 2025 – The First Sunday of Advent

 At Grace, all are welcome, which means we affirm people of every age, race, language, nationality, gender identity/expression, sexual orientation, ability, family structure, or economic, social, immigration, and marital status.